tlubin/blt/README.md

       See also `bag/bag.json` and `calcs/calcs.json` for more examples.

 - Running BLT:
-    - `python path/to/blt.py path/to/json_file.json`
+    - `python path/to/blt.py --trace path/to/json_file.json`
     - Output placed in `blt_tmp` folder in same directory as JSON file
-    - E.g. `python blt.py bag/bag.json`
+    - E.g. `python blt.py --trace bag/bag.json`

 - Run replays:
     - `python path/to/blt.py --replay path/to/replay.cpp path/to/json_file.json`